ruslan547/innowise-lab-internship-level-1-clever-to-do-list/README.md

 `$ npm install`

-4. add the .env.local file with firebase config
+4. add the .env.local file with the firebase config

 5. Run the app